 Biography

 Jason M. Klusowski is an Assistant Professor in the Department of Operations Research & Financial Engineering (ORFE) at Princeton University, where he is also a Participating Faculty in the Center for Statistics and Machine Learning (CSML).
 His research interests broadly span statistical machine learning for complex, large-scale models, focusing on the trade-offs between interpretability, statistical accuracy, and computational feasibility.
-He works on topics such as transformers (encoding and decoding of sequence models), decision trees and ensemble learning (CART, random forests, stacking), neural networks (approximation theory and statistical properties), gradient-based optimization (ADAM, SGD), and the large limit behavior of statistical models (Lasso, Slope).
+He works on topics such as decision trees and ensemble learning (CART, random forests, stacking), neural networks (approximation theory and statistical properties), gradient-based optimization (ADAM, SGD), and the large limit behavior of statistical models (Lasso, Slope).
+Recently, his research has expanded to include the study of transformers and large language models.

-Starting in January 2025, Jason will serve on the editorial board of Bernoulli—Journal of the Bernoulli Society.
-His research is supported by NSF CAREER DMS-2239448 (PI) and previously by NSF DMS-2054808 (PI) and TRIPODS DATA-INSPIRE Institute CCF-1934924 (Senior Personnel).
+Jason currently serves on the editorial board of Bernoulli—Journal of the Bernoulli Society.
+His research is partially supported by a Sloan Research Fellowship in Mathematics and NSF CAREER DMS-2239448, and previously by NSF DMS-2054808 and TRIPODS DATA-INSPIRE Institute CCF-1934924.

 Jason grew up in the heart of the Canadian Prairies, in the city of Winnipeg.
 His spouse is an Assistant Professor of Marketing at Yale University.